genevieveloreal/formidable-falcon/README.md

 A top secret project for Southside Free Code Camp meet up group that not even the government knows about (not even)

 ## Instructions
 You will need a GitHub account and git installed on your computer.
-To contribute to the project scaryCanary will need to add you as a contributor.
+To contribute to the project @genevieveloreal will need to add you as a contributor.

 1. Ensure you have an up to date version of the Formidable Falcon project on your computer
 2. Create a new .html file in the profiles folder for your profile page